primer/css/RELEASING.md

 2. Go through the tracking issue and make sure everything that should be merged in is merged in.

-3. Once your builds finishes, click on the details links for the continuous-integration/travis-ci/push build.
+3. Once your builds finish, click on the details links for the continuous-integration/travis-ci/push build.
 Expand the `Deploying application` output and you should be able to find an outputted change log here.
-Copy this and update the CHANGELOG.md file in `primer`.
+Copy this and update the [CHANGELOG.md](https://github.com/primer/primer/blob/master/CHANGELOG.md) file.

-4. Run the version bump in your command line: `npm run bump`.
+4. Run the version bump in your terminal: `npm run bump`.

 5. Test your changes with the latest release candidate version in the appropriate places (styleguide, storybook, github/github).